 Alumni and former students request all transcripts online from www.desotocountyschools.org

 Current students request transcripts from the Guidance Office.
-Forms available at front desk.
+Forms available at front desk or for an electronic request see the bottom of this page

 Parents may check their students' grades and attendance at any time by using the ParentPortal.
 Visit the Guidance Office to request your activation code.